 The rebuilt proscenium with the house curtain in and the sides lit.
 Photo: Matt Construction - 2011

-A view to the house right boxes.
+Across to house right.
 Photo: Matt Construction - 2011

 A blue view taken during an intermission of "Into The Woods."
 Photo: Bill Counter - July 2023